goreleaser/goreleaser/www/content/environment.md

 ## GitLab Enterprise or private hosted

-You can use GoReleaser with GitHub Enterprise by providing its URLs in the `.goreleaser.yml` configuration file:
+You can use GoReleaser with GitLab Enterprise by providing its URLs in the `.goreleaser.yml` configuration file:

 ```yaml